Hydrophyllum macrophyllum

-Hydrophyllum macrophyllum, commonly known as the hairy waterleaf or largeleaf waterleaf, is a species of plant in the borage family.
-It is native to the eastern United States where it is found primarily in the Midwest and Upper South.
+Hydrophyllum macrophyllum, commonly known as the hairy waterleaf or largeleaf waterleaf, is native to the eastern United States where it is found primarily in the Midwest and Upper South.
+The genus Hydrophyllum is placed in the family Hydrophyllaceae.

 Its natural habitat is forests with mesic, rocky, calcareous soil.
 It is a perennial that produces cream-colored flowers in late spring.